Terioch/infinite-book-store/README.md

 ## Launch

-This website will soon be hosted via Vercel.
+This website is hosted via Vercel at https://book-store-nine.vercel.app/

 ## Getting Started